On the k-Independence Required by Linear Probing and Minwise Independence: Linear probing with -independence

 \subsubsection{Characterizing $k$-Independence}

-Our randomized procedure treats keys symmetrically, and ignores the distinction between left/right children.
+Our distribution procedure treats keys symmetrically, and ignores the distinction between left/right children.
 We call such distributions \emph{fully symmetric}.
-Say the current node has to distribute $2m$ keys to its two children ($m$ need not be integral).
-Let $X_a$ be the indicator random variable for key $a$ ending in the left child, and $X=\sum_a X_a$.
+As above, we consider a node that has to distribute $2m$ keys to its two children.
+The key set is identified with $[2m]$.
+Let $X_a$ be the indicator random variable for key $a$ ending in the left child, and $X=\sum_{a\in[2m]} X_a$.
 By symmetry of the children, $\E[X_a] = \frac{1}{2}$, so $\E[X] = m$.
 The $k$\th moment is $F_k = \E[(X-m)^k]$.
-Also define $p_k = \Pr[X_1 = \dots = X_k = 1]$ (by symmetry, any $k$ distinct keys yield the same value).
+Also define $p_k = \Pr[X_1 = \dots = X_k = 1]$.
+Note here by symmetry that any $k$ distinct keys yield the same value.
+Also, by symmetry, $p_1=1/2$.

 \begin{lemma} A fully symmetric distribution is $k$-independent iff $p_i = 2^{-i}$ for all $i=2, \dots, k$. \end{lemma}

 \begin{proof} For the non-trivial direction, assume $p_i = 2^{-i}$ for all $i=2, \dots, k$.
 We need to show that, for any $(x_1, \dots, x_k) \in \{0,1\}^k$, $\Pr[(X_1=x_1) \land \dots \land (X_k=x_k)] = 2^{-k}$.
 By symmetry of the keys, we can sort the vector to $x_1 = \dots = x_t = 1$ and $x_{t+1} = \dots = x_k = 0$.
 Let $p_{k,t}$ be the probability that such a vector is seen.